Predicting the Understandability of Computational Notebooks through Code Metrics Analysis

 \section{Metrics of Notebooks}

-Metrics play a vital role in evaluating the effectiveness, comprehensibility, and quality of computational notebooks.
-Metrics provide a systematic framework for measuring and analyzing various aspects of notebooks, enabling a thorough assessment.
-In this section, we delve into two distinct groups of metrics: Notebook-Based Metrics and Script-Based Metrics.
-Notebook-Based Metrics focus on the properties and structure of the notebook itself, including organization, documentation, and visual representation.
-On the other hand, Script-Based Metrics concentrate on the underlying code, examining factors such as complexity, modularity, and adherence to coding standards.
+Code metrics play a vital role in evaluating the effectiveness, comprehensibility, and quality of computational notebooks.

+In our previous work~\cite{mostafavi2024DistilKaggle}, we introduced a dataset named DistilKaggle, which contains 542,051 Jupyter notebooks along with their code metrics.
+This dataset provides information from notebooks in the form of two separate dataframes: one for code cells and another for markdown cells.
+Additionally, the process of identifying code metrics in Jupyter notebooks and the methods used to extract this information are explained in detail.
+Here, we briefly describe the most important aspects related to this dataset while omitting specific details.
+We delve into two distinct groups of metrics: \emph{Notebook-Based Metrics} and \emph{Script-Based Metrics}. \emph{Notebook-Based Metrics} focus on the properties and structure of the notebook itself, including organization, documentation, and visual representation.
+On the other hand, \emph{Script-Based Metrics} concentrate on the underlying code, examining factors such as complexity, modularity, and adherence to coding standards.
 Through the exploration and analysis of these metrics, our aim is to gain deeper insights into the strengths, weaknesses, and overall effectiveness of computational notebooks.